ShravaniAllamReddy/Work-Day-Scheduler/README.md

 ## Description

-Simple Calendar application that allows the user to save events for each hpur of the day.This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Simple Calendar application that allows the user to save events for each hour of the day.This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ## Usage

-1. When you open the planner to create a schedule, current day is displayed is the top of the calendar,
+1. When you open the planner to create a schedule, current day is displayed at the top of the calendar,
     * Then you are presented with timeblocks for standard business hours.
 2. When you view the timeblocks for that day,
-  * Then each timeblock is color coded to indicate whether it is in the past,present,or future
+    * Then each timeblock is color coded to indicate whether it is in the past, present, or future
 3. When you click into a timeblock,
     * Then you can enter an event
 4. When you click the save button for that timeblock,
     * Then the text for that event is saved in local storage and when the page is refreshed, the saved events persists.